dragonblade316/java_vs_kotlin_for_frc/README.md

 In a nontimed envirment this would probably go up by a couple minutes since I was coding as fast as posable in kotlin.

 I did not use a super consistint style on ether project

+nether did considerably better then the other.

+java was familier.
+kotlin was a fun expeariment

+I like kotlins command and subsystem programing better then java but found robotContainer a bit difficult to understand and modify.

+In the real world what I might do is create the project in java and do command and subsystem programing in kotlin.

+also you might want to get a habit of putting private before variables bc they are public by default in kotlin.